THE CASE AGAINST GROWTH.

 Firstly the booming export markets the Chinese now enjoy have been taken from many in poor countries who once had them but now can’t earn from exporting the things they used to sell.
 Also it is easy to overlook the fact that 800 million Chinese are not sharing in the new wealth.
 (Hutton, 2007.)
 Market based systems mostly benefit the middle class and the rich, and create limited opportunities for some to rise to the middle class.
 Ask 500 million in Africa, or people in Haiti and Tuvalu about the miracles of growth and trickle down as the best way to improve things.
 Most of them are probably enjoying declining GDP per capita. (…which of course just means they need to work harder, cut their export prices, log more forest…) Very little ever trickles down to the poorest, and globalisation has increased the rate at which the resources of the very poorest are transferred to the rich.
 (For extensive documentation see Note 2.)

 Even for those poor classes benefiting from the growth and trickle down approach to development, the rates evident show that it would take hundreds of years for them to rise to rich world “living standards”.
-Meanwhile the rich countries would have risen to statospheric levels...and the ecosystems of the planet would have collapsed long ago.
+Meanwhile the rich countries would have risen to statospheric levels...and resources would have been exhausted and the ecosystems of the planet would have collapsed long ago.

 Even if the growth and trickle down approach was solving the most serious problems it is obviously a horrendously wasteful and unjust strategy.
 For every crumb it delivers to the poor majority great wealth is heaped on the already rich.